How to digitalise your manufacturing sales strategy

 Respond to customer queries in the software, easily tracking conversations between you and your team.

-Manage sales opportunities through a pipeline, giving your entire team complete overview into the sales funnel.
+Manage sales opportunities through a pipeline, giving your entire team a complete overview into the sales funnel.

 Configuration, price and quote (CPQ) products for customers, streamlining team administration.